jlloydgt/twindislo/README.md

 ## Contributors

 Jeff Lloyd - jeffrey.t.lloyd.civ@mail.mil.
 The step algorithm is better explained by Richard LeSar's notes "Mesoscale Dynamics: Dislocation Dynamics examples", which you can find on his website.
-If you would like to contribute or collaborate on this project, please contact me and I'd be glad to give some potential directions.

 ## License
     The program twindislo is licensed under the Creative Commons Zero 1.0 Universal (CC0 1.0) Public Domain Dedication license.